megalithic/dotfiles/README.md

 The install script will install things and symlink the appropriate files in `~/.dotfiles` to your home directory (`~`).
 Everything is configured and tweaked within `~/.dotfiles`, though.
-All files and folders ending in `.symlink` get, you guessed it, symlinked.
+All files and folders ending in `.symlink` get -- you guessed it -- symlinked.
 For example: `~/.dotfiles/zsh/zshrc.symlink` gets symlinked to `~/.zshrc`.

-This also sets up things like homebrew if you're on a mac, and even allows for a private repo setup. **Please note**, this repo supports multiple platforms, but has really only been extensively used and tested on macos.
+This also sets up things like homebrew if you're on a mac, and even allows for a private repo setup. **Please note**, this dotfiles repo supports multiple platforms, but has really only been extensively used and tested on MacOS.

-I highly recommend you dig into the scripts and configs to see what all is going on (because it does a lot that I'm not describing here) before you all willy-nilly install a stranger's shell scripts. :)
+I highly recommend you dig into the scripts and configs to see what all is going on (because it does a lot that I'm not describing here) before you install a stranger's shell scripts all willy-nilly, throwing caution to the wind. 🤣

 ### Things